legion-labs/legion/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: A larger work item including a brief explanation, design, work history.
-Good way of starting a book chapter or crate's documentation.
+about: A work item to be tracked on a project
+title: '(Title)'
 labels: ""
 assignees: ''
 ---

 <!--
-Fill in sections relevant to the issue, remove the rest -->
+Fill in relevant sections, remove the rest.
+-->

 # Summary

-The goal is ...
+Provide a short high level overview of the work item.

 # Current State

 Currently, ...

-# Design

-Overview ...

-### Component 1

-Description ...

-# Steps / History

-- [ ] First step: #...
-- [ ] Stabilization

 # Unresolved Questions